keygen-sh/keygen-api/README.md

 development of Keygen.
 So you’ll be supporting open source software and getting a great service!

-## Self hosting with Keygen OSS
+## Self hosting with Keygen CE

-Keygen is a fully open source software licensing and distribution API, and we have a free (as in beer) [self-hosted solution][keygen-oss].
-It’s exactly the same product as our managed cloud solution, but with a less frequent release schedule (think of it as an LTS release).
+Keygen is a fully open source software licensing and distribution API, and we have a free (as in beer) [self-hosted solution][keygen-ce].
+Keygen Community Edition is exactly the same product as our managed Cloud solution, but with a less frequent release schedule (think of it as an LTS release).

-Bug fixes and new features are released to the cloud version several times per week.
-Features are battle-tested in the cloud which allows us to fix any bugs before the general self-hosted release.
+Bug fixes and new features are released to the Cloud version several times per week.
+Features are battle-tested in the Cloud which allows us to fix any bugs before the general self-hosted release.
 Every six months, we combine all the changes into a new self-hosted release.

+Keygen CE does lack a few features from Keygen Cloud, which are available in [Keygen EE][keygen-ee].

 Interested in self-hosting Keygen?
-Take a look at our [self-hosting docs][keygen-oss].
+Take a look at our [self-hosting docs][keygen-ce].

+## Self hosting with Keygen EE

+Keygen is also enterprise-grade, battle-tested in Keygen Cloud with some of the best brands in the world.
+The following features are available in Keygen Enterprise Edition:

+- Request logs: keep a historical record of API requests, along with who made the request, the request body, response body, status code, IP address, and other information.
+- Event logs: keep an audit trail of every single event that happens on a Keygen account.
+- Permissions: enterprise-grade roles and permissions.
+- SSO: full support for SSO/SAML/SAML2.

+Keygen uses Keygen EE in production to run Keygen Cloud, which is used to license Keygen EE.
+It's ~~turtles~~ Keygens all the way down.

+To obtain a license key, please [reach out][sales].

 ## Sustainability

-Our only sources of funding for Keygen is our premium, managed service for running Keygen in the cloud, and premium support contracts.
-But if you're looking for an alternative way to support the project, we've put together [some sponsorship packages][sponsoring].
+Our only sources of funding for Keygen is our premium, managed service for running Keygen in the Cloud, Keygen EE, and premium support contracts.
+But if you're looking for an alternative way to support the project, we've put together [some sponsorship options][sponsor].

-If you choose to self-host Keygen, you can become a sponsor, which is a great way to give back to the community and to contribute to the long-term sustainability of the project.
+If you choose to self-host Keygen, you can [become a sponsor][sponsor], which is a great way to give back to the community and to contribute to the long-term sustainability of the project.

 ## Support